cloudnative-pg/cloudnative-pg.github.io/content/blog/building-images-bake/index.md

 docker buildx bake -f docker-bake.hcl -f cwd://bake.hcl "https://github.com/cloudnative-pg/postgres-containers.git" myimage
 ```

-This will, by default, build the image for the bake matrix we previously created, and will try to push the image to the registry at
+This will build the image for the bake matrix we previously created, and will try to push the image to the registry at
 `localhost:5000`, which is the default registry defined for testing environments in the parent Bake file.
 Let's explain the full command:

-As explained in the [Bake documentation about remote definitions](https://docs.docker.com/build/bake/remote-definition/) you can use a remote Bake definition with all the functions and default targets, and attach another local one to override
+As outlined in the [Bake documentation on remote definitions](https://docs.docker.com/build/bake/remote-definition/), you can use a remote Bake file that includes functions and default targets, then attach a local Bake file to override any default values as needed.
-all the default values.

 In the command above, `-f cwd://bake.hcl` is the local file that we created in Step 1, and
 `-f docker-bake.hcl` is the remote file in the git repo, that we're using to build the image.